 Following some CFRs are references to manuals and resource guides.
-WASC has published manuals on substantive change, how to become WASC-accredited, and procedures for international institutions that wish to pursue WASC accreditation.
-The procedures described in these manuals, like policies, are binding.
-Resource guides, offering principles and examples of good practice, address topics such as program review, transparency, graduate education, and the use of evidence.
-Resource guides are not binding; they are merely suggestive and intended to provide helpful information.
+The procedures described in WSCUC manuals, like policies, are binding.
+Guides, offering principles and examples of good practice, address topics such as program review, transparency, graduate education, and the use of evidence.
+Guides are not binding; they are merely suggestive and intended to provide helpful information.

-Current versions of WASC policies, manuals, and resource guides are available at the WASC website at www.wascsenior.org.
+Current versions of WSCUC policies, manuals, and resource guides are available at the WSCUC website at www.wascsenior.org.